Alabama Renaissance Faire: Details

-The Faire is held in the city's Wilson Park, renamed 'Fountain-on-the-Green' for the event, and averages between 30 and 40,000 participants every year.
-Elements of the fare and activities that take place during the fair have expanded from the original plans.
-They now include magic performers, historical event reenactments, arts & crafts workshops, food, beverage, and merchandise vendors, costume-making workshops, elementary school art contests, song-writing contests, and musical performances.
-The fair takes place yearly on the fourth weekend in October.
+The Faire is held in the city's Wilson Park, renamed 'Fountain-on-the-Green' for the event, and averages between 30,000 and 40,000 participants every year.
+Elements of the faire and activities that take place during the faire have expanded from the original plans.
+They now include various entertainers such as fire spinners and bellydancers, historical combat reenactments, historical craft demonstrations, food, beverage, and handmade artisan craft vendors, a student art contest, chess tournament, stage shows, and musical performances.
+The faire takes place yearly on the fourth weekend in October.